 Review the Penn Global website to determine your eligibility, assess the timelines, and meet with a Penn Global Advisor.

 Meet with your College of Arts and Sciences Study Abroad Advisor (varies by destination).

 Meet with Dr. Kim Woolf, Academic Advisor and Research Supervisor for Undergraduate Studies, to discuss how summer courses or studying abroad can fit in with your Communication major and major-related opportunities.
 Dr. Woolf can also discuss program and course choices and the course approval process.

-Communication Majors should also meet with Alison Feather, Director of Student Services & Registrar, to review the major worksheet to see what credits are needed to graduate on time.
+Communication Majors should also meet with the Registrar and Associate Director of Student Services to review the major worksheet to see what credits are needed to graduate on time.

 “Studying in Sydney, Australia was an experience I will never forget.
 It was fascinating to learn about media from another country's perspective, and the classes I took were amazing additions to my curriculum at Annenberg.
 Getting to study during Australian summer never hurts, either.” — Justin Cohen C'21